Blinken in Mideast renews appeal for Israel-Palestinian calm

 During his appearance with Netanyahu, Blinken voiced “support for core democratic principles and institutions,” including “the equal administration of justice for all, the equal rights of minority groups, the rule of law.”
 Critics say Netanyahu’s plan will weaken the country’s judicial system and destroy its democratic system of checks and balances.

-“We’re not the 51st or 52nd state of the U.S., and he didn’t need to interfere in internal disputes in the state of Israel,” she said.
+“We’re not the 51st or 52nd state of the U.S., and he didn’t need to interfere in internal disputes in the state of Israel,” she told the Kan public broadcaster.
 “It’s not his job.”

-January is shaping up to be the deadliest month in the West Bank and east Jerusalem in years.
-Some 35 Palestinians have been killed in fighting, including 10 who were killed in an Israeli military raid in the flashpoint town of Jenin last Thursday.
+January has been the deadliest month in the West Bank and east Jerusalem in years.
+Some 35 Palestinians have been killed in fighting, including 10 killed in an Israeli military raid in the flashpoint town of Jenin on Thursday.

-On Friday, a Palestinian gunman killed seven people outside a synagogue in an east Jerusalem settlement on Friday.
+On Friday, a Palestinian gunman killed seven people outside a synagogue in an east Jerusalem settlement.
 The next morning, a 13-year-old Palestinian boy shot and wounded two Israelis elsewhere in east Jerusalem.

 Israel’s options may be limited.
-Both shooters are believed to have acted individually and were not part of organized militant groups, and punitive steps against the broader population such as those promoted by Ben-Gvir could risk triggering even more violence.
+Both shooters are believed to have acted individually and were not part of organized militant groups, and punitive steps against the broader population could risk triggering even more violence.
 Israel has also pledged to “strengthen” West Bank settlements.

 The U.S., like most of the international community, considers Israeli settlements on lands claimed by the Palestinians for their state as obstacles to peace.
 However, the Biden administration has yet to restore a decades-old legal opinion that the settlements are “illegitimate” that had been rescinded under former President Donald Trump.